limix/bgen/README.md

 ## Install

-You can install it via [conda](http://conda.pydata.org/docs/index.html)
+The recommended way is to install it via [conda](http://conda.pydata.org/docs/index.html)

 ```bash
 conda install -c conda-forge bgen
 ```

-or by building it
+A second option would download the latest source and building it by yourself.
+On Linux or macOS systems it can be as simple as
 ```bash
 wget https://github.com/limix/bgen/archive/0.1.12.tar.gz
 tar xzf 0.1.12.tar.gz